Colgate, though a household name, is not a company you often hear about.

 7. Colgate faced a tough challenge marketing its brand in Spanish speaking countries as the name “Colgate” in Spanish literally means “go hang yourself”!
 Nevertheless, despite the morbid moniker, the “Colgate” brand still enjoys immense popularity in Spain and South America.
 In fact the accidental double meaning may have even contributed to its success.

 There you have it – hopefully you’ve learnt something new about Colgate and I’ve piqued your curiosity about the stocks we offer and their unique stories.
-Let me know in a comment below!Note: Past performance is not an indication of future results.
-This post is not investment advice.
-CFD trading bears risk to your capital.
+Let me know in a comment below!All trading involves risk.
+Only risk capital you’re prepared to lose.
+The information above is not investment advice.